Geneva school (linguistics): Bally

 In addition to his edition of de Saussure's lectures, Charles Bally also played an important role in linguistics.
 He lived from 1865 to 1947 and was, like de Saussure, from Switzerland.
-His parent were Jean Gabriel, a teacher and Henriette, the owner of a cloth store.
+His parents were Jean Gabriel, a teacher and Henriette, the owner of a cloth store.
 Bally was married three times: first with Valentine Leirens, followed by Irma Baptistine Doutre, who was sent into a mental institution in 1915 and Alice Bellicot.

 From 1883 to 1885 he studied classic language and literature in Geneva.
 He continued his studies from 1886 to 1889 in Berlin where he was awarded a PhD.
 After his studies he worked as a private teacher for the royal family of Greece from 1889 to 1893.
 Bally returned to Geneva and taught at a business school from 1893 on and moved to the Progymnasium, a grammar school, from 1913 to 1939.
 At the same time, he worked as PD at the university from 1893 to 1913.
 Finally from 1913 to 1939 he had a professorship for general linguistic and comparative Indo-German studies which he took over from Ferdinand de Saussure.

 Besides his works about subjectivity in the French Language he also wrote about the crisis in French language and language classes.
 Today Charles Bally is regarded as the founding-father of linguistic theories of style and much honored for his theories of phraseology.